Arab League: Suspensions

-Syria was suspended on 16 November 2011.
-On 6 March 2013, the Arab League gave the Syrian National Coalition Syria's seat in the Arab League.
-On 9 March 2014, secretary general Nabil al-Arabi said that Syria's seat would remain vacant until the opposition completes the formation of its institutions.
+Syria was suspended on 16 November 2011 in the aftermath of the outbreak of the Syrian civil war.
+On 6 March 2013, the Arab League gave Syria's seat in the Arab League to the Syrian National Coalition, the largest opposition group.
+On 9 March 2014, secretary general Nabil Elaraby stated that Syria's seat would remain vacant until the opposition completed the formation of its institutions.
+In 2021, the Arab League initiated a process of normalisation between the Syrian Ba'athist government and other Arab nations.
+On 7 May 2023, at the meeting of the Council of the Arab League in Cairo, it was agreed to reinstate Syria's membership.